vithika-cyber/CSE258_Assignment2/README.md

 # CSE 258 Assignment 2 - Recipe Recommendation System

-## 📋 Project Files
+## 📋 Project Overview

-This directory contains everything you need to get started with your recipe recommendation project.
+This repository contains code and analysis for a recipe recommendation system using the Food.com dataset.

+---

-### 📊 Data Files (NOT INCLUDED - Download Required)
+## 📊 Data Files (NOT INCLUDED - Download Required)

 **⚠️ IMPORTANT**: Dataset files are NOT included in this repository due to their large size (800+ MB total).